Irrigation

 How do I submit or confirm a backflow test for JEA Backflow Program?

-Use the official utility workflow and submission methods listed on this page: JEA qualified backflow vendors, JEA residential backflow requirements, JEA commercial backflow requirements.
+Use the official utility workflow and submission methods listed on this page: JEA qualified backflow testers, JEA residential backflow requirements, JEA commercial backflow requirements.
 Program phone: 904-665-4410.

 Where should I look for testers for JEA Backflow Program?